QDRIVEdotDev/GLaDOS-Intention-Engine/glados_cortex.md

 ### 🧠 The Core Logic Script
 *Copy the YAML block below and paste it into a new Script in Home Assistant.
-Name the script entity `script.glados_cortex`.*
+Name the script entity `script.glados_cortex`.
+You have installed the template successfully*

 ```yaml